robert-hh/Micropython-Editor/README.md

 Optional named parameters:

 tabsize=n    Tab step (integer).
 The default is 4
 undo=n  Size of the undo stack (integer).
-A value of 0 or False disables undo.
+The minimum Size is 4.

 The Linux/Darwin version can be called from the command line with: